Chapter 2: Balance

 3. A total triumph by either side shatters that balance.

-4. Absolute victory of the Villain begets the end, fragmented warbands when the system has been too weakened to protect its charges.
+4. Absolute victory of the Villain begets the end, Warbands rampaging through the system too weakened to protect its charges.

 5. Absolute victory of the Hero begets rigid autocracies.
 Regulations and protections smothering possibilities of risk and improvement.